 - Add the milk, and then whisk it until it’s combined.

-- Stir in the pasta, salt, garlic powder, onion powder, smoked paprika, and pepper, and then bring it to a simmer.
+- Stir in the pasta, Sergio's Seasoning, garlic powder, onion powder, and smoked paprika, and then bring it to a simmer.

 - Cook it for 10-12 minutes until it’s done, and be sure to stir it occasionally.